sascha432/esp8266-kfc-fw/README.md

 ## Requirements

- - Visual Studio Code for Windows or Linux
+ - Visual Studio Code for Windows or Linux, some tools might now work with OSX
- - PlatformIO 6.1.4 (Linux compiles way faster, see [compile_time.md](compile_time.md))
+ - PlatformIO 6.2.0
- - WSL2 Virtual Linux and WSL remote extension.
-Speeds up compiling with many cores by 10-30%
  - See ``Building the VFS`` for more requirements

 ### ESP8266